mishpajz-FIT/BI-ZUM-algorithms/README.md

 # Algorithms for searching the state space (BI-ZUM)

-This repository was created as a part of my 'The basics of artificial intelligence'.
+This repository was created as a part of my 'The basics of artificial intelligence' course at FIT CTU.
 The repository contains C++ code with implementation of algorithms for both systematic and non-systemating search of the state space.

 ## Prerequisites
 - C++ compiler (g++)